WeAreWizards/blog/content/articles/comparing-weathers.md

 ## Getting the data
 There are weather stations all over the world but finding their data can be a bit tricky.
 Also, Nice is a very hard term to google surprisingly enough.
 I managed to find data for all the cities but Nice on various local websites when Tom linked [TuTiempo.net](http://en.tutiempo.net/climate) which aggregates that data in a single place.
-Great, only one website to scrape !
+Great, only one website to scrape!
-The [script](https://gist.github.com/Keats/0ba9be4e514b2a90e59f) is quite simple and only depends on requests and BeautifulSoup4.
-You can run it if you want but there are some limitations like requiring folders to exist or having to delete the csv before running it again.
+The [script](https://gist.github.com/Keats/0ba9be4e514b2a90e59f) is quite simple and only depends on [requests](https://pypi.python.org/pypi/requests) and [BeautifulSoup4](https://pypi.python.org/pypi/beautifulsoup4).
+You can run it if you want but there are some limitations like requiring folders to exist or having to delete the CSV before running it again.
-The four csvs are available on this [repo](https://github.com/Keats/cities-article).
+The four CSV and the following notebook are available on this [repo](https://github.com/Keats/cities-article).

 ## Looking at the data
 You can see the notebook below.